 Mailchimp cookies are used to track individual use of their mail signup tool so they can measure its effectiveness and further improve their products.

 Facebook cookie(s) are used for Facebook Pixels and allow us to track page views and user behaviour such as purchases on the website.
-We do not use custom audiences or upload personal data to Facebook for advertising campaigns, in this case Facebook acts as the data controller and we do not have access to the specific details being gathered.

 All cookies are created on first page load and remain persistent throughout the site visit.